Downloading and Installing DXLab Applications

 3. click the Configuration window's New ? button to update the installation status and release availability of all DXLab applications

-4. click the appropriate Upgrade button in the DXLab Application panel
+4. click the appropriate Upgrade button on the DXLab Apps tab

 The Launcher will inform you when the upgrade is complete.
 A step-by-step guide is available.